alderman-ai/cb6-prayer-project/README.md

 # CB6 Prayer Project

-Fundraising materials for **CB Dejvice** (Církev bratrská v Praze 6 — Dejvicích) and their campaign to build a new sanctuary — a permanent home for Sunday worship — on their property on Evropská Street, Prague 6.
-Project cost 54 million CZK (~$2.55M); members have committed 14M CZK; the campaign seeks the remaining 40M CZK (~$1.89M).
+Fundraising materials for **CB Dejvice** (Církev bratrská v Praze 6 — Dejvicích) and their campaign to build a new sanctuary — a permanent home for Sunday worship — on their property on Evropská Street.

 The campaign is a chain: **email → one-page brochure (PDF) → landing page → donation**.
 Each piece has one job: move the reader to the next piece.
 Everything exists in **English** (primary audience: